01 of 08

 - Glue sticks

 03 of 08

 Start by hot gluing your first ornament onto the wreath form.
 For this first ornament, find a joint on the wreath form where a few wires come together.
 Place lines of glue on the top of the wires and quickly place the ornament on over the glue.
 Hold in place until set.
 We recommend using larger ornaments for this base layer.Continue to 4 of 8 below.

 Cluster Your Ornaments

-Continue glueing in the same manner, beginning to make clusters with your ornaments.
+Continue gluing in the same manner, beginning to make clusters with your ornaments.
 You may want to remove the ornament hangers from each ornament as you glue them on; this is up to your preference, but it might create more space for you to place your ornaments.
 We also recommend placing the ornaments on the wreath with the hanger side hidden, so that the smooth, round part of all the balls is what is displayed on the front of the wreath.Continue to 5 of 8 below.

 05 of 08

-Keep glueing your ornaments to the wire wreath form.
-As you glue on your ornaments, begin not only glueing them to the form, but also to each other.
+Keep gluing your ornaments to the wire wreath form.
+As you glue on your ornaments, begin not only gluing them to the form, but also to each other.
 The more points of contact that are glued together, the sturdier your wreath will be.
 It’s best to try to glue an ornament to the wire and at least two additional points on other ornaments.Continue to 6 of 8 below.

 06 of 08